 BRONZE CAFE

 Fast casual meets healthy at Bronze Café, where the salads, sandwiches and sweets have secured a loyal following among locals throughout the valley.
 Focusing on “fit-friendly” eats, the menu features a sizable vegan section.
-Carnivores are not ignored, however, with options like the Bacon Chicken Chop salad and the What What sandwich, made with turkey, pepperoni, Arcadia greens, basil aioli, oregano vinaigrette, tomato and red onion.
-There’s an entire pastry case of all-vegan sweets—many of which are also gluten-free.
+But carnivores are not ignored, with options like the Bacon Chicken Chop salad and the What What sandwich, made with turkey, pepperoni, Arcadia greens, basil aioli, oregano vinaigrette, tomato and red onion.
+There’s an entire pastry case of all-vegan sweets, many of which are gluten-free.
 2380 N. Buffalo Dr.; 702.852.2830. $

 D.W.
 BISTRO